bc-alfreid/dev-docs/product_pricing.md

 ## Customer Groups

-Customer groups allows you to organize customers and give them discounts. '
+Customer groups allows you to organize customers and give them discounts.
+Available in Fixed ($5), Relative (-$2), or Percentage (-25%).
+Might apply to one product, a category of products, or the entire store's products.

 Customer Groups are accessible from:
 * Control Panel